-With end-to-end encryption from Day One, you can now keep your journals completely private and secure.
-End-to-end encryption utilizes a user-generated, private key to encrypt all your journal entries before they reach Day One servers.
+End-to-end encryption is now enabled by default on all new journals created after updating to version 4.2.
+Your journals are completely private and secure.
+End-to-end encryption utilizes a private key to encrypt all your journal entries before they reach Day One servers.
 With possession of the encryption key held only by the you, the end user, you can be sure your journals are protected with maximum security.

 Enabling end-to-end encryption on the Mac is very similar.
 Open Preferences > Journals.
 If needed, generate an encryption key first.
 Then click the "i" icon next to the journal you wish to encrypt and change the encryption option.